What are e-raffles?

 -

-If your charity wants to hold a paper-based draw, you can now sell your tickets electronically.
+If your charitable organization wants to hold a paper-based draw, you can now sell your tickets electronically.
 That means customers could order and pay for their tickets online and still receive them in the mail.

 -

-If your charity has a staff lottery where tickets are sold through payroll deduction, the administration of those sales can now be electronic.
+If your charitable organization has a staff lottery where tickets are sold through payroll deduction, the administration of those sales can now be electronic.